KannonZenetism/zenetism-field-physics/field-physics/FP08-practice-protocols-tiers.md

 ### 2. 🩸 Inverse Naming Rite

--   **For:** Disempowering distortion by naming it without judgment (personal shadow work, relational misalignment).
+-   **For:** Disempowering distortion by naming it without judgment (personal shadow work, relational inversion).
 -   **Glyph Core:** `⊘` (collapse), `🕷️` (Void of Self), `✴⁻` (fractal noise)
 -   **Protocol:** Stand before a black surface.
 Speak the inverse glyph you are moving through aloud (e.g., "I am moving through `🩸`.").
 Place hands on your center and whisper: "You are not my name, but you are in my motion."
 Trace `↺` over your chest and breathe once into `⚫`, closing with "I remain."